Mindfulness at Clare

 What is Mindfulness?

-Life, particularly Cambridge life, is full of stresses: work, finance, relationships, social life, not enough time… While we may not be able to change those external factors, if we change how we react to them in ourselves we can give ourselves more space, more contentment, more open-heartedness.
+Life, particularly Cambridge life, can be full of stresses: work, finance, relationships, social life, not enough time… While we may not be able to change those external factors, if we change how we react to them in ourselves we can give ourselves more space, more contentment, more open-heartedness.
 Mindfulness is being present with our experience in the moment as we live it, an awareness that lets us start to take control of how we respond both to our own thoughts and emotions and to what is happening around us, and to do so with more kindness towards ourselves and others.
 There is a large body of research now that shows that the practice of mindfulness changes the structure and functioning of the brain itself, leading to greater happiness and quality of life, and less stress, anxiety and depression.
 Anybody can benefit from practising it, not just those who are stressed or depressed.
 Although it takes time to learn and practise, it also gives time back: it makes people more efficient and gives them more energy.